 Everyone knows about the Stallinst / Communist buildings.
 The hardest thing about delivering to some areas has to do with finding the apartments.
 Some of the buildings share the same number.
 As an example, you might get an address like “Building 20/3, Apartment 16 Kala Street”.

 So you go to Kala Street and there’s Building 20.
 The next is 20/1, then 20/2 and then around the corner or behind one building is 20/3.
 Once you’ve found that building – you’ll notice it has several doors.
 Door 1 is for apartments 1-5, Door 2 is 6-12, Door 3 is for 13-16.
 You’ll need to use the door’s buzzer too.
 Usually, you just press the apartment numbers (no # or *).
 Some intercoms require you to press a “call” button.
 It’s not impossible.
 You get used to it.

 An Early Day

 I even had a good lunch break that day.
 I used the bathrooms frequently to keep myself looking as fresh as I could.
 So pleased with myself I didn’t even bother working the full day.
-I did about half a day and went back to Tribe Theory to just hang out and enjoy the Hostel I’d paid for.
+I did about half a day and went back to Draper Startup House for Entrepreneurs to just hang out and enjoy the Hostel I’d paid for.
 I was due to check out the following day so I thought seeing as my strategy was working so well – I’d just pick up the remaining euros to get to 200€, jump on the train and head home.

 Problem 4: App Offline